Tyreek Hill Player Prop Bets for NFL Week 17 | Kansas City vs. Cincinnati 1/2/2022

 Matchup vs. Cincinnati

-- Hill collected 68 receiving yards in his only career matchup against the Bengals, 12.5 fewer than his over/under for Sunday's game.
+- Hill had 68 receiving yards in one career matchup against the Bengals, 12.5 fewer than his receiving yards prop bet over/under for Sunday's game (80.5).

-- Hill caught a touchdown pass in that matchup against the Bengals.

-- The 270.9 passing yards the Bengals give up per game makes them the NFL's 29th-ranked pass defense this season.
+- The Bengals have surrendered 22 touchdowns through the air (1.5 per game).
+They are 13th in the league in that category.

 Recent Performances

-- In last week's game against the Steelers, Hill was targeted two times and racked up two catches for 19 yards.
+- Against the Steelers last week, Hill was targeted two times and racked up 19 yards on two receptions.

 Hill's Kansas City Teammates